lozanoje/zone-movement/README.md

 3. In your world, enable the module on the module settings.

 ## How to configure a map to use zones
-1. On the Grid configuration, change the unit to `zone`
+1. On the Grid configuration, change the unit to `zone`.
+Even if you use another language, use `zone` on the configuration.
+The label will be translated to the language (if a translation is available).
    - The module will only measure the distances in zones if you configure the unit to that
 2. Create regions on the map to define your zones.
 You need to add a `Modify Movement Cost` *behaviour* on the region
    - You don't need to change the values of the movement cost